 The DreamCloud mattress is powered by a support core of 8” of pocketed innerspring coils.
 Those coils are organized into five zones to provide tailored support to the body.
 The coils are buttressed by a half-inch of memory foam on each side, reducing noise and adding further stability.

 Above the support core, the DreamCloud takes advantage of a diversity of materials to deliver high-end performance.
 The cover is an extra-smooth blend of Cashmere and polyester.
-Between the cover and the support core are four layers including quilted memory foam, gel-infused memory foam, standard memory foam, and latex.
+Between the cover and the support core are four layers including quilted memory foam and adaptive polyfoam.

-The DreamCloud is only offered in one firmness level, which is Medium Firm or around a 6.5 on the typical firmness scale.
+The DreamCloud is offered in one firmness level, which is medium firm or around a 6.5 on the typical firmness scale.

 As an added benefit, this mattress comes with a full-year sleep trial, so you have ample time to test it out in your own home with the ability to get a full refund.
 It is backed by a lifetime warranty that assures you’ll be taken care of if there’s any defect in the mattress.